university-of-york/research-it-documentation/docs/source/applications/matlab.rst

 Different resources can be assigned to the interactive session by changing the srun command options.
 This includes the :doc:`partition <../using_viking/resource_partitions>`.
 For example, to request a GPU compute node with one GPU use:

 .. code-block:: console

     $ srun --partition=gpu --gres=gpu:1 --ntasks=1 --cpus-per-task=4 --mem=8GB --time=00:30:00 --pty bash

 Running interactively with a GUI
 --------------------------------

-The :doc:`Virtual desktops <../using_viking/virtual_desktops>` page and specifically the section on :doc:`Compute nodes <../using_viking/virtual_desktops#compute-node>` explain how to run MATLAB in a virtual desktop on Viking.
+The :doc:`Virtual desktops <../using_viking/virtual_desktops>` page and specifically the section on :ref:`Compute nodes <virtual_session_compute_node>` explain how to run MATLAB in a virtual desktop on Viking.
 This gives you access to the normal MATLAB GUI and all of its graphical functionality.

 Batch mode - submit jobs from your local MATLAB GUI
 ---------------------------------------------------